angular-university/typescript-bootcamp/README.md

-# The Ultimate Typescript Bootcamp
+# Typescript: The Ultimate Bootcamp

 This repository contains the code of the [The Ultimate Typescript Bootcamp](https://angular-university.io/course/typescript-bootcamp) video course.